-What happens if a complaint is made against you?
+What happens if a complaint is made about you?

 If the Police Ombudsman's Office receives information which suggests that you may be the subject of a complaint, we are under a legal obligation to inform you as soon as possible.
-We will send you, via an email to your Area Commander, an OMB52 form containing whatever information we have at that time in relation to the issues raised.
+We will send you, via email, an OMB52 form containing whatever information we have at that time in relation to the issues raised.

 Please note that receipt of an OMB52 does NOT mean that you are under investigation.
 It simply means that, on the basis of the information we have received, you may have been involved in an incident which has given rise to a complaint.